simonykq/suduku/README.md

 from the project directory or type `i` on the server terminal while your React Native application is running through `npm start`

-For setting up the Android development environment and set up an virtual Android device, follow [this](https://docs.expo.io/versions/v29.0.0/workflow/android-studio-emulator.html) link.
+For setting up the Android Studio and set up an virtual Android device, follow [this](https://docs.expo.io/versions/v29.0.0/workflow/android-studio-emulator.html) link.
 You will need to install Android Studio 3.0 +.
 Once you have set these up, you can view your application on an pre-configured Android device by
 running: